SPL supports two types of datasets: named datasets for reuse across expressions, and unnamed datasets that are output directly.

 Examples

-The following SPL example produces the following outputs:
+The following example produces these outputs:

 Named dataset: The named dataset 'valid' contains data where the mode field has a value of 'a'.